ai myths vs reality

 • Ongoing maintenance

 Despite common myths about artificial intelligence services like ChatGPT being simple, using AI isn’t always easy.
 Getting started with AI can be straightforward due to user-friendly platforms and tools.
-However, mastering how to prompt models and leverage tools effectively takes some trial and error.
+However, mastering how to prompt models and leverage tools effectively takes some employee training as well as trial and error.

 Businesses often face challenges in fine-tuning AI to meet specific needs, requiring a deep understanding of: